veroglez/frontend-test/README.md

 ![mockup](https://imgs-akamai.mnstatic.com/tools/tests/frontend/mockup.png)

 - Upon entering, the principal destinations with train stations are shown.
-- These destinations can be filtered by country using a menu available in the filter button in the top right corner..
+- These destinations can be filtered by country using a menu available in the filter button in the top right corner.
 - When a city is clicked, a map is shown.

 ![mockup2](https://imgs-akamai.mnstatic.com/tools/tests/frontend/mockup2.png)